 Tying the knot?
 While all of us might not be able to have that Bollywood-inspired wedding extravaganza, there’s no reason why you can’t be a resplendent bride on your special day.

-High priestess of fashion and celebrity stylist Anaita Shroff Adajania shared some tips at the Vogue Wedding Show 2018 on some of the biggest trends in bridal wear.
+High priestess of fashion and celebrity stylist and Fashion director of Vogue India, Anaita Shroff Adajania shared some tips at the Vogue Wedding Show 2018 on some of the biggest trends in bridal wear.
 Here are some of the highlights:

 3-D floral embroidery

 From Sabyasachi and Tarun Tahiliani to Rahul Mishra, almost every stall at the event proudly showcased lehengas with 3-D floral embroideries.

 “Flowers are in full bloom this year,” Adajania admits.
 From small intricate detailing to gigantic patterns, the stylist says floral designs have replaced pasley this year.
 She also advises picking fresh flowers for the decor and your hair to complement your outfit.